ArduPilot/ardupilot/ArduSub/README.md

 - 6-DOF Thruster Configuration (for the [BlueRobotics BlueROV](http://bluerobotics.com/store/rov/bluerov/))
 - Vectored Thruster Configuration with side-by-side vertical thrusters

-The code must be compiled for the correct frame type, defined in AP_MotorsBlueROV.cpp.
+The code must be compiled for the correct frame type using the commands below.

 ### Compilation and Flashing ###